-When the Journey is more Exciting than the Destination
+The Journey is more Exciting than the Destination - Our Escapades in Canada

-We love the outdoors and explore the roads less travelled with our Jeep.
-We live in Mississauga, 35 km West of Toronto and follow the call of the North whenever we can.
+We love the outdoors and explore the roads less travelled.
+We live in Mississauga, 35 km West of Toronto and follow the call of the North any time we can.
 When we are not travelling, the Jeep and Camping Trailer take their fair share of time and money.
 The maintenance and upgrades keep us out of trouble and safe.
 It doesn't always work like that, and that's when the stories are born.

 "These are our escapades"